-Open Innovation Learning

-Theory building on open sourcing while private sourcing

-David Ing

-Foreword by Jim Spohrer http://openinnovationlearning.com

-Book launch February 21, 2018 OCAD University, Toronto
+Open Innovation Learning Theory building on open sourcing while private sourcing David Ing Foreword by Jim Spohrer http://openinnovationlearning.com Book launch February 21, 2018 OCAD University, Toronto Image CC-BY-SA: Celina Laurette (2017) Escaping from Plato's Cave

 1. Introductions

+- 2. Outline

+- 3. Commentary

+Peter Jones David Ing Tim Lloyd Stephen Perelgut

+4. Q&A

+5. Reception

 Peter Jones

+(signing postcards!)

+1. Introductions

+- 2. Outline

+- 3. Commentary

+Q&A Reception

+- 1. Introductions

-2. Outline
+- 2. Outline

-David Ing
+4. Q&A

 3. Commentary

-Tim Lloyd Stephen Perelgut

-4. Q&A

-Peter Jones

 5. Reception

-(signing postcards!)

 - a.
 Open Innovation Learning

-- b. open Innovation Learning

-- c.
-Descriptive theory building

-- d.
-Normative theory building
+- b. open Innovation Learning c.
+Descriptive theory building d.
+Normative theory building e.

-- e.
 OIL + Systems Thinking

-Open Innovation (2003): Xerox PARC; IBM √; Intel √, Lucent √
+Open Innovation (2003): Xerox PARC; IBM $\sqrt{}$; Intel $\sqrt{}$, Lucent $\sqrt{}$

-Contents

-Foreword ix

-Acknowledgments xiii

-Introduction xvii

-1. Xerox PARC 1 The Achievements and Limits of Closed Innovation

-- 2. The Closed Innovation Paradigm 21

-- 3. The Open Innovation Paradigm 43

-- 4. The Business Model 63

-Connecting Internal and External Innovation

-- 5. From Closed to Open Innovation 93

-The Transformation of the IBM Corporation

-- 6. Open Innovation @ Intel 113

-- Creating New Ventures out of Internal Technologies 135

-Lucent's New Ventures Group

-- 8. Business Models and Managing Intellectual Property 155

-- Making the Transition 177

-Open Innovation Strategies and Tactics

-Notes 197

-Index 217

-About the Author 227

-From Closed to Open Innovation

-The Transformation of the IBM Corporation

-T has gradually given way to a more diffused, more externally focused way of organizing innovation.
+FOREWORD BY JOHN SEELY BROWN

+HENRY CHESBROUGH

+The New Imperative for Creating and Profiting from Technology HARVARD BUSINESS SCHOOL PRESS Contents Foreword ix Acknowledgments xiii Introduction xvii - 1.
+Xerox PARC 1 The Achievements and Limits of Closed Innovation - 2.
+The Closed Innovation Paradigm 21 - 3.
+The Open Innovation Paradigm 43 - 4.
+The Business Model 63 Connecting Internal and External Innovation - 5.
+From Closed to Open Innovation 93 The Transformation of the IBM Corporation - 6.
+Open Innovation @ Intel 113 - 7.
+Creating New Ventures out of Internal Technologies 135 Lucent's New Ventures Group - 8.
+Business Models and Managing Intellectual Property 155 - 9.
+Making the Transition 177 Open Innovation Strategies and Tactics Notes 197 Index 217 About the Author 227 5 From Closed to Open Innovation The Transformation of the IBM Corporation $T{\rm HE}$ very successful model of Closed Innovation within large firms has gradually given way to a more diffused, more externally focused way of organizing innovation.
 Younger companies and start-ups have eschewed the closed approach from the time of their founding, but the question remains whether or how an established company might move from a Closed Innovation mind-set to an Open Innovation mind-set.
 The IBM Corporation has made such a transformation.
 Because of the company's long and storied history, the account here will necessarily be selective and organized around the themes of Closed Innovation and Open Innovation.
 IBM's transition was far from easy.
 In fact, it took a near-death experience to force it to make the shift.
 And many thousands of people had to be laid off along the way, so not everyone in the company was able to make this shift.
 Nonetheless, despite the layoffs and the write-offs, IBM's experience shows that even large, successful organizations from the days of Closed Innovation can (at some cost) become far more open in their approach to innovation.
 What's more, large companies can continue to profit from their innovation investments, albeit in different ways than they did before.

-Closed Innovation Success at IBM: 1945-1980

-It would be hard to overstate the impact that IBM has had on the computer industry.
-From the inception of computers during World War II up until 1080, IBM was a central player-in fact, the central player-in
+Closed Innovation Success at IBM: 1945-1980 February 21, 2018 It would be hard to overstate the impact that IBM has had on the computer industry.
+From the inception of computers during World War II up until 1980, IBM was a central player-in fact, the central player-in

-A closed paradigm assumes internal control for innovation; open sees ideas outward/inward from/to the firm and market
+Open Innovation Learning: Theory building on open sourcing while private sourcing A closed paradigm assumes internal control for innovation; open sees ideas outward/inward from/to the firm and market